Research

 Dementia Caregiving in the United States and Italy

-Most of my time goes to studying family caregivers, the spouses, children, and siblings who take on the day-to-day work of caring for someone with Alzheimer's or another dementia at home.
-The dominant framework in this field is "caregiver burden": the idea that caregiving is a load that wears people down.
-That framing captures something real, but it misses what caregivers actually do, which is build expertise.
+Most of my time goes to family caregivers: the spouses, children, and siblings who take on the daily work of caring for someone with dementia at home.
+The field's dominant framework is caregiver burden, the idea that caregiving is a load that wears people down.
+Burden captures something real, but it misses most of what caregivers actually do, which is build expertise.
 They learn their person.
 They figure out how to manage symptoms, navigate the medical system, and hold a household together while watching someone they love change.
+Treating that work as mere burden makes it easy for clinicians and policymakers to overlook the skill involved, and to miss the moments when a skilled caregiver is close to their limit.

 Migration, Bureaucracy, and Healthcare in Italy